lnxchk/chefdk-fundamentals/scene_06.md

 -

-It is important to recognize that within the dot-kitchen-dot-YAML file we defined two fields that create a test matric.
+It is important to recognize that within the dot-kitchen-dot-YAML file we defined two fields that create a test matrix.
 The number of platforms we want to support multiplied by the number of test suites that we defined.

 -